JanevaD/eegdepressiondetection/README.md

 # Depression Detetection based on EEG

 This is a the first part of my Bachelor thesis : Depression detection based on brain activity and vocal prosody.
-On the following link you could fid a short video regarding the problematics and the applied workflow: https://www.youtube.com/watch?v=Qf0FVOBucvE&t=3s
+On the following link you can find a short video regarding the problematics and the applied workflow: https://www.youtube.com/watch?v=Qf0FVOBucvE&t=3s

 This system is made for 22 EEG electrodes in 10-20 positioning standard.
 The system curently works only with .edf files.